eclipse-sumo/sumo/docs/web/docs/Simulation/Pedestrians.md

 This page describes simulations of pedestrians in SUMO.
 Pedestrians are [persons that walk](../Specification/Persons.md).
-To build an intermodal simulation scenario with proper interactions between road vehicles and pedestrians, additional steps have to be take in comparison to a plain vehicular simulation.
+To build an intermodal simulation scenario with proper interactions between road vehicles and pedestrians, additional steps have to be taken in comparison to a plain vehicular simulation.
 When using multiple modes all edges and lanes need to have the [correct permissions to separate the different modes of traffic](../Simulation/VehiclePermissions.md).